 - Now, Browse Access Gateway cluster >> Administration tab

-- Under secure certificate management section, click Browse to upload .crt signed certificate.
+- Under the secure certificate management section, click Browse to upload .crt signed certificate.

-- After uploading certificate file, click General Networking tab.
+- After uploading the certificate file, click the General Networking tab.

 - Your certificate is now installed.